 Income Tax - Tax Calculation

+Want to know how your income tax is calculated?
 The gross tax is calculated on the basis of a progressive scale.
-The resulting amount is then adjusted (cap, discount) to determine the net tax payable.
-To calculate your income tax, you can use the online simulator.
+This amount is adjusted to determine the net tax payable.
+To calculate your tax, you can use the online simulator.
 You can also calculate your tax amount yourself, in stages.
+We'll tell you what you need to know.

 To calculate the amount of your tax, you can use the calculation simulator: